GregSom-MSc/GregSom-MSc.github.io/index.md

     <h3>Samuel here, 来てくれて感謝する!</h3>

-    I'm a Finance and Economist Analyst with a deep interest in data science and technology, driven by curiosity and a passion for innovation, sustainability, and cutting-edge solutions.
-I hold an MSc in Finance, Technology, and Policy from the University of Edinburgh Business School, and an MA in Economic Theory from the Instituto Tecnológico Autónomo de México (ITAM).
-With experience in private consulting, I am transitioning into quantitative finance roles.
+    I'm an Economist and Financial Analyst with a strong passion for data science and technology, driven by curiosity and a commitment to innovation, sustainability, and simple yet impactful solutions.

-    I am also actively exploring entrepreneurial opportunities within the Fintech sector.
-My focus includes exploring predictive modeling, big data analytics, and AI solutions for financial markets.
-I am eager to contribute my skills to the financial sector, in both research or applied roles.
+    My focus includes predictive modeling with machine learning, big data analytics, and AI financial market solutions.
+I am eager to apply my skills in the private financial sector, whether in research or hands-on roles. <br>

-    Whether it’s exploring new business, running, having a nice cup of coffee, or diving into history, I love learning and continuously exchanging new ideas.
+    Beyond finance and technology, I enjoy exploring new business ideas, running, savoring a good cup of coffee, and diving into history.
+I actively engage in private consulting (<a href="https://GregSom-MSc.github.io/contact">feel free to reach out</a>), pursue entrepreneurial ventures, and seek to transition into quantitative finance roles.  <br>

-    I've been quite busy with my projects during these last months, but still love aquascaping, my favorite hobby.
-I will restart it as soon as I find a proper place to do it.
+    I especially enjoy aquascaping, my favorite hobby.
+I will restart it as soon as I find the right place to do it. <br>

     Feel free to explore my <a href="https://GregSom-MSc.github.io/research">projects, research, and some interesting readings</a>.
 I hope you will discover some valuable and inspiring resources.